 How many team members should we propose?

-At least two (a manager and a front-line advocate or crisis counselor), and three is good.
-In rare cases we will accommodate four if your organization is especially large, with many programs, or is geographically organized in such a way that it would make sense to include one person from each office, or another reason you may have and indicate on the application form.
-However, subsidies will be limited to up to 3 team members.
+At least two (a manager and a front-line advocate or crisis counselor), and no more than three team members can participate.
 The number of team members you propose is less important than who you propose.
-You want to select team members who will commit to and have the capacity to, in a focused way, examine possible organizational changes to your advocacy.
+Select team members who will commit to and have the capacity to, in a focused way, examine possible organizational changes to your advocacy.

 What if we are a very small program and can’t send a team?

 The important thing is that this be a key person who is able to make or influence change in your program.
 Please call us to discuss.